Meals at School

 - Students that were eligible for free or reduced-price meals during the previous school year will continue to receive the same benefits until a new application is processed or up until 30 days (grace period) of the new school year;

-- Students that are submitting new applications and approved for free or reduced-price meals will receive a retroactive credit to clear charges based on application submission date.
+- Students that are submitting new applications and approved for free or reduced-price meals will receive a retroactive credit to clear charges based on the application submission date.
 However, applications may not be backdated to the month prior, due to the closing of monthly reports;

 - Students submitting a new application that results in their eligibility status changing from free to reduced or paid will incur a balance based on the applications submission date; and